 3. New stationery

-An easy way to add colour and refresh your workspace is with new stationery.
-Typo and kikki.K are two of our favourite places to shop for beautiful yet affordable notebooks, pens and other stationery.
+An essential in our minds for easy ideas to create a stylish home office is with new stationery.
+It not only adds colour and refreshes your workspace, it’s fun, too!
+Typo, kikki.K and Temple & Webster are a few of our favourite places to shop for beautiful yet affordable notebooks, pens and other stationery.

 Consider setting a colour theme in your office and look for stationery that complements.